Barbara Radziwiłł: Political struggle for recognition

 After the sejm, Sigismund and Barbara entered Kraków on 13 February 1549.
 In Wawel, Barbara enjoyed a luxurious lifestyle and expensive gifts.
 In May 1549, she received large territories in the Trakai Voivodeship, including Kaunas Castle, Rumšiškės, Alytus, Merkinė, Nemunaitis, Birštonas, Žiežmariai, Stakliškės, Karmėlava, Vilkija, Skirsnemunė, Veliuona, Darsūniškis.
 While she had immense influence on Sigismund Augustus, she showed no interest in politics unlike her ambitious cousin Mikołaj "the Black" Radziwiłł and brother Mikołaj "the Red" Radziwiłł.
 While they worked with her husband to secure her the Polish crown, she made no gestures to win support from the nobles or favor from the people.
 When a compromise solution was offered – recognize Barbara as Sigismund Augustus' wife but not to crown her as Queen of Poland – Sigismund Augustus refused because that would cast a doubt on legitimacy of any future children.
 In summer 1549, to protect himself from a possible armed rebellion, Sigismund Augustus concluded an alliance with Ferdinand, King of Hungary, leaving his sister Isabella Jagiellon to fend for herself in the succession disputes in the Kingdom of Hungary.
-To obtain papal brief allowing Barbara's coronation, Sigismund Augustus issued an edict prohibiting heresy – a controversial move in a country that had many Eastern Orthodox believers in the east.
+To convince Primate Mikołaj Dzierzgowski to coronate his wife, Sigismund issued an edict prohibiting heresy, that would target protestants.
 He also worked to threaten, bribe, or otherwise persuade Polish nobles not to oppose the marriage.
-His mother and one of the most vocal opponents, dowager Queen Bona Sforza, was removed from the court and moved to Mazovia.
+His mother and one of the most vocal opponents, dowager Queen Bona Sforza, left the court and moved to Mazovia.